Hotpoint: Site closures

 Indesit UK's (former GDA) Creda plant in Blythe Bridge, Stoke-on-Trent closed in December 2007.
 Closure of the manufacturing facilities at Peterborough followed in the end of 2008.
-On 31 July 2009, Indesit closed its plant at Kinmel Park, Bodelwyddan Denbighshire, Wales, United Kingdom.
+On 31 July 2009, Indesit closed its plant at Kinmel Park, in Bodelwyddan Denbighshire, Wales.
 The factory employed 305 workers.
 The company blamed "continuing decline" in the market.

 In October 2024, Beko Europe confirmed that the manufacturing site at Yate, the only one to still be producing tumble dryers in the UK was to cease manufacturing and close on 31 December that same year, after 104 years of operation, this resulted in a total of 142 people being made redundant.

 With the closure of this site, it brings an end to Tumble Dryer production in the UK.
 Beko Europe claimed that the site "had been operating at a loss for some time, despite continued investment."
 They blamed this on declining sales of tumble dryers in the UK, as well as people moving to using more efficient machines in an effort to reduce running costs.

 United States

-In the United States, Hotpoint branded products are made by Haier at Louisville, Kentucky.
+In the United States, Hotpoint-branded products are made by GE Appliances at the Appliance Park in Louisville, Kentucky.